I urge the New Zealand Government to give proper protection to the critically endangered Māui dolphin by:

 Maui’s dolphins are particularly vulnerable to gill nets, set nets and trawling which can entangle them and cause drowning.
 While nets have been forbidden in some areas there are many places where Maui’s dolphins are still threatened by them.

 A huge new seabed mining permit has just been approved off the Taranaki Coast inside the Marine Mammal Sanctuary.

 Oil exploration, drilling and seismic blasting are also a threat to the Māui dolphins.
 The previous Government even issued oil exploration permits right inside the Marine Mammal Sanctuary where Maui’s dolphins live.

 Seismic testing is a technique used to look for oil beneath the seabed.
 Air guns blast out a pressure wave which penetrates the seafloor.
 The reflected sound waves are then recorded by an array of sensors dragged on cables behind the ship.
 This relentless seismic noise can happen for weeks on end and is potentially harmful to dolphins and other marine mammals that rely on echolocation for communication, navigation, nurturing young and finding food.

-If drilling goes ahead and there is a deep sea blow-out in the waters adjacent to Maui’s habitat the potential oil spill could mean the end for these rare little dolphins.
+An oil spill in the waters adjacent to Maui’s habitat could mean the end for these rare little dolphins.